uh-marketplace/uh-marketplace.github.io/index.md

 ---

-## Deployment

-[UH Marketplace]() <!-- add link to deployed application in parethesis -->

----

 ## Overview

-**UH Marketplace** is a UH Manoa-exclusive online marketplace designed for students and faculty to buy, sell, and trade items like textbooks, furniture, electronics, clothes, and more.
+UH Marketplace is a UH Manoa-exclusive online marketplace designed for students and faculty to buy, sell, and trade items like textbooks, furniture, electronics, clothes, and more.
 This app fosters sustainability, convenience, and campus connection by allowing only UH-verified users to post and explore listings.

 Unlike general platforms like Facebook Marketplace, UH Marketplace prioritizes **security, simplicity, and community**—every user is authenticated with a `@hawaii.edu` email, and all transactions are arranged outside the app after users connect through in-app messaging.